 - Training courses

 - Payments to subcontractors

-As a rideshare driver for Uber or Lyft, you can deduct the miles you drive, plus parking and tolls, to name a few possible deductible expenses.
+As a delivery app driver, you can deduct the miles you drive, plus parking and tolls.

 7. Rental Property Expenses